cheredia19/footy-euros-history/README.md

   yAxis="championships"
 />

-England reached Italy, Germany, and former Yugoslavia in second place among the countries with the most runner-up finishes.
-The former USSR leads that figure, with three.
+England reached Italy, and former Yugoslavia in second place among the countries with the most runner-up finishes.
+The former USSR and Germany lead that figure, with three.

 ### Runner-ups of European Championships
 <PlotlyBarChart
   data={{
-    url: 'runner_ups.csv'
+    url: 'runnerups.csv'
   }}
-  title="The USSR is the only country with three runner-up finishes" xAxis="runner_up" yAxis="number"
+  title="Two runner-up finishes in a row for England put them in second place" xAxis="runner_up" yAxis="number"
 />